BreakEven+™ • Estimation Stack • FALIB®

 Construction Pricing & BreakEven Guide

-A true breakeven rate is not wages plus markup.
-It is the full cost structure required to recover direct labor, burden, fringe, indirect support, operations, allocations, and business infrastructure before profit is ever applied.
-When that structure is incomplete, the estimate may look competitive while the job quietly starts under-recovered from day one.
+A true breakeven rate is more than wages plus markup.
+It must recover direct labor, burden, fringe, support labor, operations, and business cost before profit is added.
+If that structure is incomplete, the estimate may look competitive while the job starts underpriced from day one.

 SERVVIAN® Pricing • BreakEven • Cost Visibility Cornerstone Pillar Page